miniatureape/maptools/README.md

     - [ ] You cannot save a place that youv'e alread saved.
 The button should not appear.
     - [x] If there is a home set, it should fetch travel times and display them there.
     - [ ] You need to think about this, but you probably do want to add markers.
 Either they're there all the time or when you select a place or something.
+- [ ] Context Map
+    - [ ] Changing zoom on the context map should keep that zoom level difference in place.
 - [o]  Persistance
     - [X]  On update, save store to local storage or something for now.
     - [X]  On load read store from local storage or something.